dojo-intro-to-programming/online-lessons/day3.md

 # Day Three
-## Objectives - Learn about storing data by reference vs. value, expand on knowledge of arrays and objects.
+## Objectives - Write solutions to our first algorithms problems.
 1. Recap - 10min
     - Q&A
     - Predict the output answers